Project 86

 Project 86 is an American rock band from Orange County, California, formed in 1996.
-The band has released twelve albums, which have collectively sold nearly 500,000 units worldwide, two EPs, two DVDs, and one live album.
+The band has released twelve albums, which have collectively sold nearly 500,000 units worldwide, two EPs, two DVDs, and two live albums.

 In 1998, BEC Recordings released a self-titled debut album that was well received by critics and consumers.
 Their second release, Drawing Black Lines, garnered attention from mainstream record labels; Atlantic licensed the album from Tooth & Nail Records, the parent company of BEC.
 The band's third release, Truthless Heroes, was released exclusively by Atlantic, after the band was bought-out of their original deal with Tooth & Nail.
 The band parted ways with Atlantic shortly after their third release, upon which they had a short stint as an independent.
 The band then negotiated a new contract with Tooth & Nail, and subsequently released three more albums, the last one being Picket Fence Cartel in summer 2009.
 After fulfilling their last agreement with T&N, in December 2011 the band announced a Kickstarter campaign via their official website and Facebook page, stating that "the fans are now our record label."
 Their eighth studio release, Wait for the Siren, was released in 2012.
 Their ninth album, Knives to the Future, was independently released by Team Black Recordings in 2014.